Info & Rules

 • Wrist/hand protection must be worn at all times whilst racing.

-• Racers must be on their board when crossing the finish line.
+• Riders must be on their board when crossing the finish line.

-• All racers must sign any waiver required by the race organizer/venue.
+• All riders must sign any waiver required by the race organizer/venue.

 • Participants must adhere to the EOL Code of Conduct.